 "Unit locator" is the last component of a legal situs address which is an alphabetical or numerical code used to identify a one-to-one correspondence between a building and high-density occupancy structures within the building such as suites, rooms, apartments and condominium units.

 "Validated data" means analysis of address, validated through many different resources to aid in the determination of an address.

-2.49.030 - Duties of Addressing Agency:
+2.49.030 - Duties of addressing agency and addressing authority.